abpio/abp-commercial-docs/en/getting-started.md

 {{ end }}
 The application is up and running.
 You can continue to develop your application based on this startup template.

-> The [application startup template](startup-templates/application/index.md) includes the SaaS, Identity, Identity Server, Language Management and Audit Log and a few more modules.
+> The [application startup template](startup-templates/application/index.md) includes the SaaS, Identity, Identity Server, Language Management and Audit Logging modules.

 ## What's next?